The Outback Climate

 This might surprise you, but the Wet is considered by many locals to be the best time of the year in the northern Outback climate...

 It is the breeding season and wildlife abounds.
-Our red world gets covered in a lush green lacework of fresh vegetation and all the waterfalls in our favourite swimming spots are raging.
+Our red world gets covered in a lush green lacework of fresh vegetation and all the waterfalls in our favourite swimming spots that had dried up over the dry season are flowing again.

 Of course it doesn't rain every day, most rains happen in the evening or wee hours of the morning.
 The dramatic skies and the lightning show accompanying the tropical thunderstorms have to be seen to be believed.